lchski/lucascherkewski.com/_newsletters/2019-02-24-77-words-i-avoid.md

+---
+layout: study--newsletter
+title: 'Words I avoid'
+number: '77'
+date: '2019-02-24 11:00:00'
+published: true
+---

 Some words I try not to say.
-They’re everyday words, seemingly innocuous, but possibly harmful or exclusive.
+They’re everyday words—seemingly innocuous, but possibly harmful or exclusive.

 Some examples: